 During the analysis phase, the instructional designer gathers as much information as possible about the variables that directly affect instruction.
 This supports the designer in making fact-based decisions, rather than assumption-based decisions, relative to validating an observed performance gap.
 It also helps him or her understand important characteristics of those learners who have demonstrated that performance gap.
 With this information, the instructional designer is able to be more exacting in determining possible means of delivering the instruction and identifying all of the needed resources.
 There is an interrelationship among all of the elements included in the analysis phase.
 This systematic approach of understanding the variables affecting instruction is consistent with the process that defines instructional design.

 We also defined instruction as a set of events that affects the learner in such a way that learning is facilitated.
 During the design phase, the instructional designer develops a blueprint for going forward by incorporating the information that he or she gleaned during the analysis phase.
-Based on information from the analysis phase, the instructional designer can develop instructional objectives that target identified learning gaps, select appropriate assessments methods in which learning objectives can be observed and measured, and determine an instructional and methods, which are best suited to the identified learners and are aligned with the objectives and the assessments of learning.
+Based on information from the analysis phase, the instructional designer can develop instructional objectives that target identified learning gaps, select appropriate assessments methods in which learning objectives can be observed and measured, and determine instructional methods, which are best suited to the identified learners and are aligned with the objectives and the assessments of learning.

 This symbiotic relationship between and among elements and processes of the ADDIE model will become more apparent as we move through each of the teaching modules.
 As you continue, make note of how each of the phases of the ADDIE model depend and build upon the phases that precede it.